-Helping Hands provides a safe location for children to learn, play and grow.
-The students are provided academic education, nutritious breakfasts, and health and social care.
+Globalteer is a UK-registered non-profit organisation, registered as an NGO in 2006.
+Globalteer's Helping Hands School provides a safe location for children to learn, play and grow.
+Where the students are provided with education, nutritious meal, health and social care.

-In April 2012, following a change in personal circumstances, Deborah was no longer able to provide the level of time and commitment needed to continue running Helping Hands.
-She sought out an organisation with the same philosophy as her, and with the capacity and level of commitment to Cambodia to ensure the continuation of her organisation.
-In April 2013, Deborah handed over the management of Helping Hands to UK registered charity, Globalteer (charity no. 1119706), and it has grown sustainably to the holistic, community-led education and development work that we deliver to this day.
+In April 2012, following a change in personal circumstances, Deborah had to say a hear felt goodbye to Helping Hands.
+She sought out a non-profit organisation with the same philosophy as her, and with the capacity and level of commitment to Cambodia to ensure the continuation.
+In April 2013, Deborah handed over the management of Helping Hands to UK registered NGO, Globalteer (charity no. 1119706), and it has grown sustainably to the holistic, community-led education and development work that we deliver to this day.

 At Helping Hands, our aim is to give people a 'hand up', not a ‘hand out’.
 We want to enable the Cambodian people to help themselves.
-Through education, we empower our students and their families to break out of a life of poverty.
+Through education, we empower our students and their families towards a healthy life.
 Our aim is to build up the pride and dignity of individuals, family units and the village community as a whole.

 Helping Hands therefore works on the core principles of providing opportunities and support, rather than basic ‘giving’.
 At every stage we work with the community to understand the changing priorities of the village.
 Through meetings with the village chief, community elders, parents and teachers, we all work together to address the needs of the village.